 Reaching a sensible patch level requires information, and Miradore’s EMM provides just that.
 This is a sanity saver when the number of devices starts reaching double digits in a small organization.
 With Miradore, you can automate patch management for Windows devices and see your OS versions with a single glance.

-To make sure your data doesn’t leak or is locked up per the whims of malware businesses, anti-malware and similar tools may also make sense where applicable.
+To make sure your data doesn’t leak or is locked up according to the whims of malware businesses, anti-malware and similar tools may also make sense where applicable.
 With Apple VPP and Managed Google Play support, we make the delivery of these easy.

 6. Stay informed about what software your device fleet is running